You can launch a program within an Oracle VirtualBox virtual machine from the host system’s command prompt.

 - Take a pointy object, preferably non-conductive one, e.g. a toothpick, insert it into the pinhole and gently push it.
 You will feel the miniature switch click.
 Keep pressed for about 2 seconds, then release and wait.

-- Select the “System Recovery” option and proceed in accordance to the instruction on the screen.
+- Select the “System Recovery” option and proceed in accordance to the instructions on screen.

 I just wonder why those geniuses at Lenovo could not think of providing a simple and clear information on where to find the reset button.
-You can spend half a day reading manuals and calling up tech support, before you find it out.
+You can spend half a day reading manuals and calling up tech support, before you find it out all on your own.

 It said nothing about the pinhole in any of the Lenovo manuals I read and the only information about it at the laptop itself was a marketing sticker boasting this function, without telling how exactly to activate it, only warning that “Some features are only available while running Microsoft Windows”, which does not help you much when your Windows has become unusable.